jibols/hydejack-starter-kit/example/_posts/2018-06-01-example-content-iii.md

 <br>`Violations` details the violations detected in each restaurant inspection.
 Most inspections have multiple entries
 in `violations`, including information like `CATEGORY`, `SEVERITY`, and `COMMENTS`.

-<br>All datasets were pulled on 7/3/19.
+<br>All datasets are updated as of today.

 ## Cleaning
 Our first task is reading the data from the url and wikipedia